andrestone/dynamodb-load-test/MAIN_BLOG.md

 Immediately after that, I remembered all the thousand times I watched [Rick Houlihan's talks](https://www.youtube.com/results?search_query=Rick+Houlihan), specially the parts where he explains how to make use of _write sharding_ on your DynamoDB table designs, in order to maximize throughput by avoiding **hot partitions**.

 It was clear to me that this piece of documentation was about a feature that presumably addressed the same issue as _write sharding_ (hot partitions), but in an _adaptive_ way.
 Although the documentation doesn't tell us much, it does make a bold promise: **to automatically repartition your items across as many nodes as needed, down to a single-item partition**.
-It looked like a very handy feature, since hot partitions at scale are a real thing, and it's something you really need to consider before committing your table design.
+It looked like a very handy feature, since hot partitions are a real thing for highly scalable applications, and it's something you really need to consider before committing your table design.
 Also, not having to deal with _write sharding_ means not pushing it down the pipe, forcing the application layer to handle the bundled complexity.

-Most importantly, **_write sharding_ strategies linearly increase your throughput capacity consumption**.
+Most importantly, **_write sharding_ strategies increase your throughput capacity consumption**.
 Since this "auto-split" feature comes at no cost, making use of it means saving money.

 Naturally, an adaptive solution at the service layer screams for a loosely coupled, fault tolerant system (which is not necessarily the case for _write sharding_, where the splitting happens on your side, under your control).
 But then again, what's the matter?
 The problem we're trying to address concerns applications running at high scale, and these are most likely built on top of those best practices, anyway.